-B5.
-Of the initial 1994 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 115 (1999 IPEDS GRS, Section II, Part C, line 45, sum of columns 15 and 16) B6.
-Final 1994 cohort, after adjusting for allowable exclusions: 586 (Subtract question B5 from question B4) В7.
-Of the initial 1994 cohort, how many completed the program in four years or less (by August 31, 1998): 94 (1999 IPEDS GRS, Section II, Part A, line 19, sum of columns 15 and 16) B8.
-Of the initial 1994 cohort, how many completed the program in more than four years but in five years or less (after August 31, 1998 and by August 31, 1999): 43 (1999 IPEDS GRS, Section II, Part A, line 20, sum of columns 15 and 16) В9.
-Of the initial 1994 cohort, how many completed the program in more than five years but in six years or less (after August 31, 1999 and by August 31, 2000): 27 (1999 IPEDS GRS, Section II, Part A, line 21, sum of columns 15 and 16) B10.
-Total graduating within six years (sum of questions B7, B8, and B9): 164 (1999 IPEDS GRS, Section II, Part A, line 18, sum of columns 15 and 16) B11.
-Six-year graduation rate for 1994 cohort (question B10 divided by question B6): 28 % For ' Two-Year Institutions: B12.
-Initial 1997 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 1997 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 1997 cohort, after adjusting for allowable exclusions(Subtract question B13 from question B12) B15.
-Completers of programs of less than two years duration (total):(1999 IPEDS GRS-2, Section III, line 11, sum of columns 15 and 16) B16.
-Completers of programs of less than two years within 150 percent of normal time: (1999 IPEDS GRS-2, Section III, line 11A, sum of columns 15 and 16) B17.
-Completers of programs of at least two but less than four years (total):(1999 IPEDS GRS-2, Section III, line 12, sum of columns 15 and 16) B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: (1999 IPEDS GRS-2, Section III, line 12A, sum of columns 15 and 16) B19.
-Total transfers-out (within three years) to other institutions: (1999 IPEDS GRS-2, Section III, line 30, sum of columns 15 and 16) B20.
-Total transfers to two-year institutions:(1999 IPEDS GRS-2, Section III, line 32, sum of columns 15 and 16) B21.
-Total transfers to four-year institutions:(1999 IPEDS GRS-2, Section III, line 33, sum of columns 15 and 16)
+B4.
+Initial 1995 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: B5.
+Of the initial 1995 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:123 B6.
+Final 1995 cohort, after adjusting for allowable exclusions:631(Subtract question B5 from question B4) B7.
+Of the initial 1995 cohort, how many completed the program in four years or less (by August 31, 1999): 107

+B8.
+Of the initial 1995 cohort, how many completed the program in more than four years but in five years or less (after August 31, 1999 and by August 31, 2000):56 B9.
+Of the initial 1995 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2000 and by August 31, 2001):38 B10.
+Total graduating within six years (sum of questions B7, B8, and B9):201 B11.
+Six-year graduation rate for 1995 cohort (question B10 divided by question B6): 31.8% For Two-Year Institutions: B12.
+Initial 1998 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 1998 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
+Final 1998 cohort, after adjusting for allowable exclusions(Subtract question B13 from question B12) B15.
+Completers of programs of less than two years duration (total): B16.
+Completers of programs of less than two years within 150 percent of normal time: B17.
+Completers of programs of at least two but less than four years (total): B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
+Total transfers-out (within three years) to other institutions: B20.
+Total transfers to two-year institutions: B21.
+Total transfers to four-year institutions: